 Finally, we ask Allah to guide us to the Right Path, grant us ample resources to marry and to guard our chastity, make us capable to act upon His commands and to follow the Sunnah of His beloved Prophet Muhammad (PBUH).
 Ameen

-If you are looking for a thorough study, we recommend you get Book of Nikah, Now You are a Mother, The Muslim Home, Rights of Women in Islam and O My Son.
+If you are looking for a thorough study, we recommend you get Book of Nikah, Now You are a Mother, Forty Hadith About Women , Rights of Women in Islam and Important Lesson for Muslim Women.
 All of these are available as e-book and can be downloaded from a range of platforms.
-For details, visit their respective pages.by
+For details, visit their respective pages.